The sunny west face of Wizard Needle.

 Depending on the location of your climb, you can approach from between the Magician and Sorcerer, or by following directions listed on the Sorcerer's Apprentice page.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Wizard:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Wizard:

 Featured Route For The Wizard